sjtug/SJTUThesis/README_en-US.md

 SJTUThesis is an *unofficial* XeLaTeX template for preparing bachelor, master, or doctor thesis in Shanghai Jiao Tong University.

-The generated thesis example PDF file can be found at `README.pdf` (this file has been removed, see sjtug/SJTUThesis/#26 contributing PDF into repo will increase the repo size) .
 The user guide will be found at  [SJTUThesis Wiki](https://github.com/sjtug/SJTUThesis/wiki)，welcome for contribution。

 ## User Guide